dpc10ster/RJafroc/cran-comments.md

 Found the following files/directories:
   'lastMiKTeXException'

-There is no such file on my computer.
+There is no such file/directory on my computer.

 The file size is less than 4 MB on 14 platforms, including the major ones.
 I would have to remove a significant number of tests and associated data files to meet the strict 5MB requirement on 4 platforms.